Birth of Religions

 Fraud

-Some people report spiritual experiences where a god talked to them.
-Many of these people certainly acted in good faith — they seriously believed that they interacted with a god.
-Some people, however, might have reported the spiritual experiences just to assume the role of a prophet for their own benefit.Adherents usually object to the idea that their own prophet could have been malicious.
-However, they are usually open to the idea that the prophets of other religions have been malicious.
-Therefore, we list several prophets here, so that everybody can find one that might have been malicious:
+Throughout history, people have reported spiritual experiences in which a god spoke to them.
+Many of these people certainly acted in good faith, seriously believing that they had interacted with a god.
+However, it is just as possible that some reported a spiritual experience merely for their own benefit.Adherents of any religion usually object to the idea that their own prophet could have been dishonest.
+However, at the same time, they are usually open to the idea that the prophets of other religions may have been dishonest.
+Throughout history, the following prophets have been accused of being dishonest :

-- Prophet N° 1 says that an angel gave him a book written by God on golden plates.
-Unfortunately, the angel did not allow the prophet to show the book to others.
-So he dictated the book to a scribe, sitting behind a curtain.
-When the wife of the scribe challenged the prophet by destroying the first 100 pages of the dictation, and asking him to reproduce them, he could not, but produced a different version.
-The prophet says that the book told him about the original American Indian religion.
-For example, the book told him about the horses that the Indians had.
+- Prophet N° 1 said that an angel gave to him a book written by God on golden plates.
+Unfortunately, the angel would not allow the prophet to show it to others.
+So he dictated the book to a scribe sitting behind a curtain, so that the scribe would not see the book.
+When the wife of the scribe stole the first 100 pages of the dictation and challenged the prophet to reproduce them exactly, he could not.
+Instead, he produced a different version.
+Furthermore, the prophet said that the book included information about the original American Indian religion, including the fact that they had had horses in antiquity.
 Unfortunately, there were no horses in America prior to the arrival of the Europeans.
-Later, the prophet said he received a revelation that he had been ordained to higher priesthood.
-When his friends also started receiving such revelations, he received one that said that only his revelations are the right ones.
-He also received revelations that declared him the boss of a city, and that his followers would have to invest in his own bank (which later went bankrupt).
-Another revelation allowed polygamy, and the prophet used it to propose to the wives of his friends.
-He died falling out of a window from prison.
-Was this prophet honest?
+The prophet also announced that he had received a revelation: he had been ordained to higher priesthood.
+When his friends also started receiving such revelations, he received one that said that only his revelations were right and true.
+He also received revelations that declared him the boss of a city, that his followers should invest in his bank (which later went bankrupt), and that polygamy was virtuous.
+He used this latter revelation to propose to the wives of his friends.
+He was charged for robbery, arson, and treason, but escaped.
+He was finally caught and imprisoned, and died falling out of a window from prison while being chased by a mob.

-- Prophet N° 3 was a originally a writer of fiction.
-He wrote a book about how to achieve spiritual health.
-The proposed procedure could be bought from the prophet, who made a million dollars per month from it in today’s terms.
-The prophet said he could give people perfect memory.
-In a demonstration of this power, the subject failed unfortunately to remember the color of the prophet’s clothing when she had her eyes closed.
-The prophet separated from his wife, later abducted her with the goal to declare her insane, and kept their common daughter.
+Prophet N° 3 was originally a fiction writer, whose foray into nonfiction was a book about how to achieve spiritual health.
+To this date, the proposed procedure and necessary training can only be bought from the prophet and his organization, and cost an adherent hundreds of thousands of dollars.
+He ended up presiding over a religion that was also a multi-million-dollar business.
+The prophet separated from his wife, later abducting her with the goal of declaring her insane and keeping custody of their daughter.
 He declared that anyone who was an “enemy” of his religion could be “deprived of property or injured by any means, [...] tricked, sued or lied to or destroyed”.
-The prophet ended up presiding over a religion that was a multi-million dollar business.
-Was this prophet honest?

-- Prophet N° 4 was a 12-year old girl.
+Prophet N° 4 was a 12-year-old girl.
 Together with her sister, she reported mysterious rappings.
 These rappings were identified as signals from a spirit, and they could be used to communicate with the spirit.
-The girls became famous and gave séances all over their country, with hundreds of attendees.
-Other people would also start communicating with the spirits, and an entire religion rose on these phenomena.
-Later, the sisters admitted that they produced the mysterious rappings themselves, by swishing their fingers or toes.
+The girls became famous and gave séances all over their country , with hundreds of attendees.
+Other people would also start communicating with the spirits, and soon an entire religion arose around these phenomena.
+Later, the sisters admitted that they had produced the mysterious rappings themselves by swishing their fingers or toes.
 The girls died in poverty and alcoholism.
-Were these prophets honest?

 The only evidence that the prophets brought for God